 Today’s colleges and universities require that prospective students complete an online application to be considered for college admission.
 College Connections staff assist individuals complete their applications and get them submitted.
 Staff can advise you about completing college essays.

 Oftentimes, college admissions offices will request additional information from you to help them make their admissions decision (e.g. residency, citizenship status, household composition and income verification, etc).
 College Connections staff can help you complete and submit this information, when requested.

-College Connections conducts workshops on various topics that will help you be more successful when you enroll in enroll (e.g. time management, study skills, how to get good grades, test taking, etc).
+College Connections conducts workshops for EOC students on various topics that will help you be more successful.
+Topics include: time management, study skills, how to get good grades in college, how to write a college paper, etc) among others.
 College-interested individuals can register to participate in these sessions whenever they are scheduled.

 Two-year community colleges generally require that you take a placement test to help them determine which math and language courses you should start with when you enroll in classes.
 Staff can also advise you how to prepare for placement testing beforehand.

 Federal and NYS grant funds are available for students to apply for to help lower the cost of their college expenses.
 These grants do not have to be repaid.
 College Connections staff will assist you with completing your aid applications.
 Staff will also inform you of other sources of funding to help lower your college expenses (e.g. College Work Study, College-Provided Scholarships).